Skip to content

 Solve the marine carbonate system

-The only function most users will need from PyCO2SYS is pyco2.sys.
+The only function needed is pyco2.sys.
 For example:

 # Set up a CO2System